Enjoy your event with easy recipes to cook for a crowd.

 • 9 rounded Tablespoons cocoa

 Beat egg whites to stiff stage and set aside.
 Cream shortening, sugar and egg yolks together.
 Add vanilla to shortening mixture and set aside.
 Mix and sift flour, salt, baking powder and cocoa together.
-Add dry ingredients alternately with milk to the shortening mixture.
+Add dry ingredients alternately with milk into the shortening mixture.
 Fold in stiffly beaten egg whites.
 Pour into greased pans and bake at 350 degrees until a toothpick inserted into the middle comes out clean.
 Serves 50

 NOTE 8: If using margarine, omit salt.